LISTEN: The Cell that Started a Pandemic

 Outside, February 1988

-Reprinted from THE BOILERPLATE RHINO: Nature in the Eye of the Beholder (2000), by permission of Scribner, a Division of Simon & Schuster.
+Reprinted from THE BOILERPLATE RHINO: Nature in the Eye of the Beholder (2000) by permission of Scribner, a Division of Simon & Schuster.

-MONDAY AFTERNOON OF A fresh new week and here's a grown man, damn near forty years old, college graduate, stalking the upper floors of a university library with a notebook in one hand, a sheaf of photocopied pages in the other, and the pinched worried ruthless countenance of a starving coyote.
+MONDAY AFTERNOON of a fresh new week and here’s a grown man, damn near forty years old, college graduate, stalking the upper floors of a university library with a notebook in one hand, a sheaf of photocopied pages in the other, and the pinched worried ruthless countenance of a starving coyote.
 The clock is running.
 He is a magazine columnist working on deadline, poor fool.
 His monthly mandate is to demonstrate that evolutionary biology, theoretical ecology, and the incisive contemplation of nature can provide piquant entertainment for people in dental waiting rooms.

 A Moveable Feast